kyma-project/kyma/docs/application-connector/docs/008-details-ac-security.md

   2. Edit the Deployment in Vim.
 Select `i` to start editing.
   3. Find the **skipVerify** parameter and change its value to `true`.
   4. Select `esc`, type `:wq`, and select `enter` to write and quit.

+## Override API security scheme

+The Metadata Service allows you to register APIs:
+- secured with Basic Authentication
+- secured with OAuth
+- not secured

+Based on the security type specified in the API registration process, the Proxy Service calls the registered API using the appropriate authentication scheme.

+The Proxy Service overrides these authentication schemes if it gets a request which contains the `Access-Token` header.
+In such case, the Proxy Service rewrites the token from the `Access-Token` header into an OAuth-compliant `Authorization` header and forwards it to the target API.

+This mechanism is suited for implementations, in which an external application handles user authentication.

+See [this](https://github.com/kyma-project/examples/tree/master/call-ec) example to see such implementation in action.